Lisundra/rsschool-cv/cv.md

 }
 ```
 ## Experience
-While working in digital marketing, I used to design ads and create simple landing pages.
+>While working in digital marketing, I used to design ads and create simple landing pages.
 I became interested in the layout process and I decided to learn how to create web pages more deeply and find out how it looks from the inside.
 So I started reading and watching videos from programming courses.

-As a curious and creative person I love to learn new things every day and constantly upgrade my skills.
+>As a curious and creative person I love to learn new things every day and constantly upgrade my skills.
 At the moment I’m studying at RS School and looking forward to new challenges.

+- *Sep 2021 - Aug 2022* Digital Marketing Specialist (Freelance)

+- *Sep 2016 - Aug 2022* Language Tutor (Freelance)

 ## Education
 ***Bachelor of linguistics***
 ##### September 2016 – June 2020